taisiabarteneva/taisiabarteneva/README.md

 Now I am looking for internship opportunities

 ## I'm currently learning
+- Go
 - C++
-- Data Science
 - Data Bases

-At the moment I'm working on minishell project - a simple implementation of a bash shell written on pure C 🐚
+The last project I was working on is minishell - a simple implementation of a bash shell written on pure C 🐚

 #### This year's goal is to contribute to open-source projects ✅

 Let's connect!